-At this point, you probably have a lot of questions: What’s the deal with Cuba’s two currencies?
-Which Cuban currency should tourists use?
+As a first-time traveler to Cuba, you probably have a lot of questions about the Cuban currency: What’s the deal with Cuba’s two currencies?
+Which Cuban money should you use?
 Can you pay with a credit card or debit card?
-How tipping in Cuba works?
+Do they even have ATMs in Cuba?

 The Cuban Convertible Peso (CUC)